 A serene, private inn that feels like a summer retreat, the Fulton Lane Inn is like discovering a Charleston secret.
 Its crisp, clean, comforting style recalls a holiday hideaway where surroundings reflect the natural beauty of nearby waterways and beaches.
 Tucked away mere steps from King Street's energy and excitement, the Fulton Lane Inn is an escape into warm hospitality, charm, cozy comfort, and quiet ease.

-A 21-room tribute to Charleston grandeur, The Wentworth Mansion is a historic downtown Charleston inn that exemplifies splendor with Italian crystal chandeliers, hand-carved marble fireplaces, gracious hospitality, luxurious amenities - all just steps from award-winning dining, art, history, and shopping.
+A 21-room tribute to Charleston grandeur, The Wentworth Mansion is a luxurious, historic downtown Charleston inn that exemplifies splendor with Italian crystal chandeliers, hand-carved marble fireplaces, gracious hospitality, luxurious amenities - all just steps from award-winning dining, art, history, and shopping.